-Alderbrook Art Department is an innovative place to learn.
-Experienced staff encourage pupils to experiment, explore and enjoy art themes engaging pupils with both 2D and 3D experiences.
-Our aim to enable pupils to be successful and appreciate art forms, facilitating learning and hopefully inspiring them for further education and the world of Art and Design.
+Alderbrook Art Department is an innovative and creative place to learn.
+Experienced staff encourage and engage students to experiment, explore and enjoy art themes giving students opportunities with both 2D and 3D experiences.
+Our aim is to enable students to be successful and appreciate art forms, facilitating learning and inspiring them for further education, careers and the wider world of Art and Design.
 We enrich students experiences where possible with Gallery visits particularly with KS4 and KS5.
 We have a consistent track record for extracting the best from our students with Art and Photography courses and have high expectations for our learners.
 Above all we hope students not taking the subject further will have enjoyed and experienced the subject and will have some appreciation of the culturally rich nation that we live in.

-The Department consists of four art rooms, one being a specialist clay room; we also have printing facilities.
+The Department consists of four art rooms, one being a specialist clay room; we also have a Photography space and printing facilities.
 The delivery team are:

 Pupils experience Art activities being delivered in specialist Art rooms on arrival to Alderbrook.

-Year 7: Following a base line assessment, the department focus upon drawing skills and 3D work, relate to culture and expand knowledge of the formal elements.
-Pupils are introduced to formal drawing techniques through a range of project themes that will involve both 2D and 3D work.
+Following a base line assessment, the department focus upon drawing skills and 3D work, relate to culture and expand knowledge of the formal elements.
+Students are introduced to formal drawing techniques through a range of project themes that will involve both 2D and 3D work.

-The department enjoys and celebrates success at KS4 and has delivered both BTEC and GCSE courses in Art & Design.
-We now have added successfully Photography GCSE to our portfolio.
+The department enjoys and celebrates success at KS4.
+We deliver GCSE courses in Art & Design and Photography.
 The exam board used is OCR.

 Coursework/ Portfolio is 60% of the final mark